HEALTH & FOOD ACCESS

 Percent of New England Students Eligible for Free & Reduced-Price Lunch

-Percent of New England Children in Poverty
+Percent of New England Children who Experience Food Insecurity

 Number of New England Residents to Receive SNAP (formerly Food Stamp) Benefits